-An Anarchist Woman, by H. Hapgood.
+An Anarchist Woman, by H. Hap-good.
 This extraordinary novel points out the nature, the value and also the tragic limitations of the social rebel.
 Published at \$1.25 net; our price, 60c., postage paid.

 The Harbor, by Ernest Poole.
 A novel of remarkable power and vision in which are depicted the great changes taking place in American life, business and ideals.
-Under the tremendous influence of the great New York harbor and its workers, a young writer passes, in the development of his life and work, from a blind worship of enterprise and efficiency to a deeper knowledge and understanding of humanity.
-Send \$1.50.
+Under the tremendous influence of the great New York harbor and its workers, New York harbor and its workers, a young writer passes, in the development of his life and work, from a blind worship of enterprise and efficiency to a deeper knowledge and understanding of humanity.
+Send

-Maxime Gorky, Twenty-six and One and other stories from the Vagabond Series.
+Maxime Gorky, Twenty-six and One and other stories from the Vaga-bond Series.
 Published at \$1.25; our price 60c., postage paid.

 Empty Pockets-Rupert Hughes.
-"If he has tried to tell the most rapid, fascinating and vivid mystery story of the season he has succeeded."-N. Y. World.
+If he has tried to tell the most rapid, fascinating and vivid mystery story of the season he has succeeded."-N. Y. World.
 Cloth, \$1.35 net.
 Harper & Brothers.

 The Primrose Ring-Ruth Sawyer.
 "A story that warms the heart without drugging the mind."-Boston Herald.
-Cloth, \$1.00 net.
+Cloth, mind."-Boston Herald. \$1.00 net.
 Harper & Brothers.